Yuda-r801/notes/git-tutorial.md

-git config --global user.name/email to configurate. git config  user.name/email to see the current configuration.
+looks to me that if i'm cloning (or seting remote) using ssh (not https), than i don't need to enter the user-name and password (tokens now-a-days) every time. git config --global user.name/email to configurate. git config  user.name/email to see the current configuration.

-to get to a specific brench: git fetch - git checkout <branchname> ???
+to get to a specific brench: git fetch  <branchname> && git checkout <branchname> ???

 git diff <file-name> - changes since last commit made to this file.